 Based out of Sacramento, California, but constantly on the go.
 Chelsea dedicates herself full time to her boutique travel agency, The Heart of Travel.
-Be it organizing and guiding trips, researching new destinations, writing blog posts or snapping shots for Instagram she lives and breathes travel.
+Be it organizing and guiding trips to Guatemala, researching new destinations, writing articles or snapping shots for Instagram, she lives and breathes travel.

 Do you want to see more of Latin America?
 Check out: